 What’s your favorite type of celebrity appointment?

 Movie or television sets can be daunting.
-It’s a long day and there’s not a lot going on.
+It’s a long day and there’s lot going on.
 There’s a lot of waiting around.
 I might be there eight hours but only spend one hour doing nails.

 Many people might assume that celebrity clients don’t have foot issues.
 Is that true?